 Quality Content

-From your on page content, like the copy on your landing pages and other web pages, to your blog and your social media strategy, quality content is imperative in your ongoing SEO strategy for authors.
+From your on page content, like the copy on your landing pages and other web pages, to your blog and your social media strategy, quality content is imperative in your ongoing author SEO strategy.
 Some good places to start are listed below.

 Product page/AKA your book page and other landing pages